-Autor, Dorn, Hanson and Song (2014) examine the impact of import competition from China on the careers of individual workers using longitudinal data from the U.S. Social Security Administration.
-Their analysis contrasts the labor-market outcomes of workers who were ex ante observationally similar except for their initial industry of employment.50 Workers whose 1991 industry subsequently became exposed to higher import penetration accumulate substantially lower earnings over the period of 1992 to 2007, compared to their peers with similar demographic characteristics and previous labor-market outcomes.
+Autor et al. (2014) examine the impact of import competition from China on the careers of individual workers using longitudinal data from the US Social Security Administration.
+Their analysis contrasts the labor-market outcomes of workers who were ex ante observationally similar except for their initial industry of employment.41 Workers whose 1991 industry subsequently became exposed to higher import penetration accumulate substantially lower earnings over the period of 1992 to 2007, compared to their peers with similar demographic characteristics and previous labor-market outcomes.
 These workers also experience greater job churning.
-They spend fewer years working for their initial firm, more years working outside their initial industry, and more years receiving Social Security Disability Insurance.
+They spend fewer years working for their initial firm, more years working outside their initial industry, and more years receiving Social Security Disability Insurance (SSDI).
 This trade-induced job mobility is however not sufficient to equilibrate career earnings between more and less trade-exposed workers.

 Why don't employment transitions allow initially trade-exposed workers to fully recoup declines in earnings with the initial employer?
-The literature on job loss provides one potential answer (e.g., Neal 1995): displacement destroys industry-specific human capital, leaving affected workers in positions for which they are poorly suited relative to non-displaced workers.
-A parallel explanation is that workers' specific skills cause them to seek positions in which they remain exposed to import competition, notwithstanding the predilection of trade impacted workers to exit their original two digit sector.
-Figure 8 provides insight into this latter mechanism by depicting the correlation between workers' trade exposure at their initial employers and at their current employers for each year between 1991 and 2007.51 In the years immediately following 1991, few workers have yet separated from their
+The literature on job loss provides one potential answer (e.g., Neal 1995): Displacement destroys industry-specific human capital, leaving affected workers in positions for which they are poorly suited relative to nondisplaced workers.
+A parallel explanation is that workers' specific skills cause them to seek positions in which they remain exposed to import competition, notwithstanding the predilection of trade-impacted workers to exit their original two-digit sector.
+Figure 8 provides insight into this latter mechanism by depicting the correlation between workers' trade exposure at their initial employers and at their current employers for each year between 1991 and 2007.42 In the years immediately following 1991, few workers had separated from their original firms, and hence the correlation remains close to 1.
+Over time, the correlation between initial and current firm trade exposure falls, as job transitions proceed apace, but remains strongly positive, leveling off at 0.43 in the final year (2007).
+As a benchmark against which to evaluate the persistence of trade exposure, the figure also plots counterfactual correlations in which trade exposure at any new employer is set to zero, such that the reported series summarizes the cumulative likelihood of having left the initial firm after the number of years indicated on the horizontal axis.
+Logically, this counterfactual correlation also declines over

-$^{^{48}}$ Allowing for switching costs across both industries and occupations, Artuc and McLaren (2015) also find substantial costs of occupational reallocation.
+39Allowing for switching costs across both industries and occupations, Artuç & McLaren (2015) also find substantial costs of occupational reallocation.

-49Hummels, Jorgenson, Munch, and Xiang (2014) use data for Denmark to analyze the impacts of increased firm-level imports on within-job spell earnings for workers.
+40Hummels et al. (2014) use data for Denmark to analyze the impacts of increased firm-level imports on within-job spell earnings for workers.

-50There may, of course, be unobserved factors that affect how workers sort themselves across industries.
+41There may, of course, be unobserved factors that affect how workers sort themselves across industries.
 Sorting based on unobservables would matter for the analysis if workers who were predisposed to lower lifetime earnings growth disproportionately selected themselves into industries subject to future import competition from China.